hybridgroup/skynet/README.md

 ## 🔺 Installing Skynet

-You can use Skynet with the [Docker Model Runner](https://www.docker.com/products/model-runner/) with any model that supports instructions.
+You can use Skynet with [Docker Model Runner](https://www.docker.com/products/model-runner/) with any model that supports tool instructions.

 See [MODELS.md](MODELS.md) for a list of models that are known to support multistep actions.